vedaldi/practical-cnn-reg/doc/instructions.md

 [dx,dw,db] = vl_nnconv(x,w,b,p) ; % backward mode (get projected derivatives)
 ```

-and this is hat it looks like for ReLU operator:
+and this is how it looks for ReLU operator:

 ```.language-matlab
 y = vl_nnreli(x) ;